Healthcare Chief Operating Officer (COO) Job Description Template

 - Ability to work with staff to promote a culturally competent workplace

-- Knowledge of information systems and data analysis
+- Knowledge of information systems (such as EHR systems) and data analysis

 - 3 to 5 years of experience in a healthcare administration role preferred